 This small collection of articles highlights the Vienna locations or themes featured in well-known films, TV shows, or songs.
-Trace the footsteps of The Third Man, Before Sunrise, Jack Ryan, Vienna Blood and more…
+Trace the footsteps of the stars of The Third Man, Before Sunrise, Jack Ryan, Vienna Blood and more…

 Follow the links for more details, photos, and location maps…

 (The Mölker Steig, featured in Vienna Blood – Episode 1)

 The Vienna Blood period detective series used a large number of locations in Vienna.
 I’ve tracked down almost all the outdoor ones and some of the indoor ones too from Seasons 1, 2 and 3.

 Many of the city’s historical sites make star appearances, including the Natural History Museum, the main cemetery, the Burggarten and Stadtpark parks, Belvedere, Café Sperl, the Hotel Imperial, the Hofburg, Schönbrunn Palace, and the Heeresgeschichtliches Museum.

 (Jack Ryan walked down this road)

 Vienna makes a small but significant appearance in Episode 3 of Season 3 of the Amazon series around CIA officer Jack Ryan.
 We get a good look at one or two streets in the old town, for example, and pop into the city’s main railway station.